-Two scholarships of $1000 will be awarded.
-Recognition of scholarship recipient and presentation of award will be made at the annual meeting of the Chapter held in December.
+One scholarship of $1,000 will be awarded.
+Recognition of scholarship recipient and presentation of award will be made at the annual meeting of the Chapter held in November.

 A scholarship selection committee, composed of members of the Hoosier Chapter Soil and Water Conservation Society, will make the selection of winners based on financial need, scholastic achievement, career objectives, and demonstrated leadership in student activities.
 No Hoosier Chapter member may serve on the scholarship selection committee if related to any scholarship applicant.

-An applicant for the scholarship must (a) have successfully completed at least two years of study in an Indiana accredited college by August, 2019, (b) have a minimum cumulative grade point average of 2.5 (on 4.0 scale), (c) be an undergraduate or graduate enrolled in an agricultural or natural resource conservation related curriculum, and (d) be working toward his/her first B.S./M.S. degree.
+An applicant for the scholarship must (a) have successfully completed at least one years of study in an Indiana accredited college by August 2023, (b) have a minimum cumulative grade point average of 2.0 (on 4.0 scale), (c) be an undergraduate or graduate enrolled in an agricultural or natural resource conservation related curriculum, and (d) be working toward his/her first B.S./M.S. degree.

-Applications for the scholarship may be emailed or sent by regular mail (see application for addresses), and must be received by the scholarship selection committee chairman, or postmarked by November 1, 2019.
+Applications for the scholarship may be emailed or sent by regular mail, and must be received by the scholarship selection committee chair, or postmarked by November 1, 2023.